SaraShimon/ChatBot/README.md

 This project develops a smart chatbot that integrates Retrieval Augmented Generation (RAG) capabilities with a tool-based agent.
+It uses prompt engineering techniques to precisely guide the LLM's behavior.
 It routes user queries to either retrieve information from existing documents or execute specific tools for actions (such as updating user details or adding vendors).
 If the bot is unsure of an answer, it escalates the user to a human service queue.